oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

     -   Invocation of command in a detached thread, e.g *AddVdsCommand* which delegates job resolution to the internal command *InstallVdsCommand*.
     -   The command execution is ended, but the resolution for the success of the Action is determined by other event in the system:
         -   Other events which reported by the *monitors* (e.g. Host Maintenance reported by *VdsEventListener*).
-        -   Requires heuristic decision to select the correct Step for the Job.A Job has entity type and entity id associated with.
+        -   Requires heuristic decision to select the correct Step for the Job by entity type and entity id associated with the Job.

-5. Multiple Action Runner - describes multiple command invocations in a single API call.
-Each command will be reflected as a job.
+5. Multiple Action Runner - describes multiple commands invocation in a single API call.
+Each command will be reflected as a single job.

 #### Requirements